DLA-Makerspace/DLA-Flask/README.md

 │   │   │   └── config.cfg.sample
 │   │   ├── dashboard
 │   │   │   ├── __init__.py
-│   │   │   └── routes.py  # all dashboard routes and endpoints live in here
+│   │   │   └── routes.py  # all /dashboard/ routes and endpoints live in here
+│   │   ├── docs
+│   │   │   ├── __init__.py
+│   │   │   └── routes.py  # all /docs/ routes and endpoints live here, serves prerendered html generated from the kramdown docs
 │   │   ├── __init__.py
 │   │   └── util
 │   │       ├── config.py # misc server configurations, timouts, serverside user directory routes
 │   │       └── trashd.py # serverside garbage collector
 ├── application.py #  main entry point; factory pattern
 ├── docs  # all live documentation lives here;
-│   ├── _config.yml # used to support github pages and keep our kramdown url new tab escapes │   ├── docs.md  # documentation page loaded by the "Docs" widget │   ├── redirected_index.void  # this redirect lives at various qr endpoints around the space and web │   └── usage.md # usage agreement for students and clients of the space ├── LICENSE
+│   ├── _config.yml # used to support github pages if needed; to specify kramdown as our markdown processor for url new tab escapes
+│   ├── docs.md  # documentation page loaded by the "Docs" widget
+│   ├── redirected_index.void  # this redirect lives at various qr endpoints around the space and web │   └── usage.md # usage agreement for students and clients of the space page loaded by the "Usage" widget ├── LICENSE
 ├── package.json
 ├── Procfile  # deploys to heroku on main